-The transition between maintained and un-maintained park areas provides an excellent variety of habitats.
+The transition between maintained and unmaintained park areas provides an excellent variety of habitats.
 This variety is essential for supporting a diverse animal population.
-For example, the savannah-like forest created at Cold Harbor by prescribed burning attracts a large diversity of woodpeckers and cavity nesting birds.
+The savannah-like forest created at Cold Harbor by prescribed burning attracts a large diversity of woodpeckers and cavity nesting birds.
 The wetland areas at Malvern Hill and Beaver Dam Creek, enhanced by beaver activity, provide habitat for fish, water birds, and turtles.
-The old growth forest community at Gaines' Mill is ideal habitat for flying squirrels, and the open field areas at Gaines' Mill and Malvern Hill create habitat for snakes, rodents, and grassland birds.
+The old growth forest community at Gaines' Mill is ideal habitat for flying squirrels, and the open field areas at Gaines' Mill and Malvern Hill create habitat for snakes, rodents and grassland birds.

 Click the title of each section to learn more about each type of animal.Mammals